 3 Or do you not know that as many of us as were baptized into Christ Jesus were baptized into His death?
-4 Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.
-(Romans 6:3–4)
+4 Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life (Romans 6:3–4, NKJV).

 47 “Can anyone forbid water, that these should not be baptized who have received the Holy Spirit just as we have?”
 48 And he commanded them to be baptized in the name of the Lord.
 Then they asked him to stay a few days.
-(Acts 10:46-48)
+(Acts 10:47–48, NKJV)